-Most of the body's phosphorous is found in the bones and teeth, according to the U.S. National Library of Medicine (NLM).
-Not only does phosphorous help with the formation of bones and teeth, but the mineral also helps the body make energy, according to the National Institutes of Health (NIH).
+Most of the body's phosphorus is found in the bones and teeth, according to the U.S. National Library of Medicine (NLM).
+Not only does phosphorus help with the formation of bones and teeth, but the mineral also helps the body make energy, according to the National Institutes of Health (NIH).

 Video of the Day

-Adults need 700 milligrams of phosphorous per day, according to the NIH.
+Adults need 700 milligrams of phosphorus per day, according to the NIH.
 Children and teenagers need 1,250 milligrams per day because their bones and teeth are still growing.

-Below is a list of foods high in phosphorous that come from both animal and plant sources.
-Note that the FDA's Daily Value (DV) percentages are based on eating 1,250 grams of phosphorous per day.
+Below is a list of foods high in phosphorus that come from both animal and plant sources.
+Note that the FDA's Daily Value (DV) percentages are based on eating 1,250 grams of phosphorus per day.

 Like all meats, different cuts of pork deliver different nutrition.
 Lean pork chops, for example, tend to be lower in saturated fat than ribs.